-Companies face physical and non-physical risks driven by competition for water, pollution, regulation, and climate change.
-Water scarcity or flooding, as well as regulatory, financial as much as reputational risk can lead to business disruption.
-At the same time, investing in sustainable water management offers opportunities to gain a competitive advantage.
+Companies face physical and non-physical risks driven by competition for water, pollution, regulation and climate change.
+Water scarcity or flooding, as well as regulatory, financial and reputational risks due to water can lead to business disruption.
+At the same time, investing in sustainable water management offers opportunities to improve operational performance and gain a competitive advantage.